jasonhemann/21SP-CS2800/_lec/lec17.md

   nearly so foreign as it was.
 But would you have thought about virtual machines before you ever saw a computer?
 Before anyone had seen one?

 ## "Codes for".
 There is a program on your hard drive.

    It's data.
 When you run it, it looks and acts just like a computer.

    Your VM boots up to an OS.
 You could imagine it was a dedicated computer, though, that did just one thing.
+Imagine if you lived in a world where you could run one program at a time, and that program was loaded on boot.

 ## "Codes for"

    Things "code for."
 We know all about encoding systems.
 ASCII, etc. Programs as data are not foreign concepts.
 But you want to know that we aren't cheating or getting by with anything with these "string" things.
 We can encode strings as numbers.
+This is, by the way, an inessential detail, but it is also very cool and neat and fun to think about how /mathematicians/ would think of "encoding" data.

    ```
    54